Are you having trouble locating a Husky breeder in your area? Here are 5 alternatives to breeders to help you find a puppy:

 Try Craigslist, Gumtree UK, Gumtree Australia, Trade Me in New Zealand, or whatever is local to your region.
 If you are having trouble finding pets on eBay you aren’t alone – they don’t permit the sale of them.
 So instead head over to eBay classifieds where you can find the pets section and dogs for sale, organized by breed.

 Pound / Shelter / Rescue Organization

-Unfortunately some pets are abandoned or need to be taken away from irresponsible owners.
-They end up in an agency such as your local pet rescue centre, dog pound, or a rescue organization dealing with Siberians.
+Unfortunately, some pets are abandoned or need to be taken away from irresponsible owners.
+They end up in an agency such as your local pet rescue center, dog pound, or a rescue organization dealing with Siberians.
 If you go down this route check out our advice on adopting from an agency.

 We prefer you not to buy a puppy from a pet shop.
-Unfortunately most pet shops keep puppies in poor conditions, and are supporting backyard puppy mills / puppy farms, where the breeders are more interested in dollars rather than helping to breed quality offspring.
-Even if you have a reputable pet shop in your town, perhaps it is best to still go direct to the breeder and not encourage the bad pet shops to compete.
+Unfortunately, most pet shops keep puppies in poor conditions and are supporting backyard puppy mills/puppy farms, where the breeders are more interested in dollars rather than helping to breed quality offspring.
+Even if you have a reputable pet shop in your town, perhaps it is best to still go directly to the breeder and not encourage the bad pet shops to compete.